-The Center also sponsors Career Fairs during the academic year which brings employers to campus to talk to students about careers and internship opportunities.
-Students also have the opportunity to participate in the Georgia Career Consortium Career Fair conducted annually in Atlanta, as well as local career fairs in the CSRA.
+Career Services coordinates on-campus job interviews, career panels, resume boot camps, and mock interviews with local employers and alumni.
+Career Services also sponsors career fairs during the academic year which brings employers and graduate schools to campus to talk to students about careers and internship opportunities.
+Students also have the opportunity to participate in off-campus events, including the Georgia Career Consortium Career Fair conducted annually in Atlanta, as well as local career fairs in the CSRA.
 These Career Fairs are open to all majors and afford ideal settings for students to make contact with potential employers.